-3 GENERAL
+2 GENERAL

-- 3.1 Appendices The following appendices contain basic information on all the subject Parts, recommended reading list, standardised methods of calculations, commonly used abbreviations in the examination, and some specimen questions. - 3.2 Specimen Questions The specimen questions are representative of the style and layout that the candidate will see in the examination papers.
-These are provided to give the candidate an idea of what to expect, and not meant to be training exercises in themselves.
-Any such training should be from a proper course. - 3.2.1 Specimen questions based on charts/documents are valid at time of writing.
+- 2.1 Appendices The following appendices contain basic information on all the subject Parts, recommended reading list, the standardised methods of calculations for flight planning, commonly used abbreviations in the examination, and some specimen questions. - 2.2 Specimen Questions The specimen questions are representative of the style and layout that candidates will see in the examination papers.
+These are provided to give candidates an idea of what to expect, and not meant to be training exercises in themselves.
+Any such training should be from a proper course. - 2.2.1 Specimen questions based on charts/documents are valid at time of writing.
 Subsequent chart/document changes may render these questions obsolete.
-However, this would not diminish their usefulness as specimen questions.
+However, this would not diminish their usefulness as specimen questions. - 2.3 Standardised Methods of Calculation The standardised methods of calculation for flight planning cover rules of interpolation, 'rounding out' and other common assumptions.
+The objective is to ensure that the numerical values derived by the candidates through correct techniques of calculation are similar, or reasonably close, to the values provided by the correct answer of the question. - 2.4 For ATPL(A) Flight Planning and Performance & Loading, candidates may use either the "Before-Flight Tables" (also called Integrated Range Tables) or "In-Flight Tables".
+CASA's calculations are based on the "In-Flight Tables". - 2.5 'Practical' The use of the word 'practical' to describe a question implies that it is one involving calculations, plotting and/or graphical work.

-- 3.3 Standardised Methods of Calculation The standardised methods of calculation for the relevant examination Parts cover rules of interpolation, 'rounding out' and other common assumptions.
-The objective is to ensure that numerical values derived by the candidate through correct techniques of calculation are similar, or reasonably close, to the values provided by the correct answer of the question. - 3.4 'Practical' The use of the word 'practical' to describe a question implies that it is one involving calculations, plotting and/or graphical work. - 3.5 Use of the 'Non-Electronic' navigation computer.
-A competent standard is expected of the candidate in the use of a modern non-electronic 'aviation wind triangle and circular slide rule' pilot computer, including employment of its TMN/TAS conversion facility. - 3.6 Candidates should be aware of any limitations of the navigation computer that they choose to use in all examinations.
-Where a wind is put onto the navigation computer to determine the ground speed, CASA's solutions are based on the exact 'triangle of velocities'. - 3.7 If a candidate uses a 'circular' navigation computer, such as a Jeppesen CR-2 or similar, they need to be aware that this type of computer requires the use of 'Effective TAS' for large drift angles.
+- 2.6 Use of the 'Non-Electronic' navigation computer.
+A competent standard is expected of the candidate in the use of a modern, non-electronic 'aviation wind triangle and circular slide rule' pilot computer, including employment of its TMN/TAS conversion facility. - 2.7 Candidates should be aware of any limitations of the navigation computer that they choose to use in all examinations.
+Where a wind is put onto the navigation computer to determine the ground speed, CASA's solutions are based on the exact 'triangle of velocities'. - 2.8 If a candidate uses a 'circular' navigation computer, such as a Jeppesen CR-2 or similar, they need to be aware that this type of computer requires the use of 'Effective TAS' for large drift angles.
 For drift angles of 5 degrees or less, Effective TAS can be ignored, and will not result in a significant difference in the resultant ground speed.
 For drift angles greater than 5 degrees, candidates should make allowance for Effective TAS to ensure that there is no significant difference between their calculated ground speed and that of the CASA's solution.